Sensory

 - Vague answers about what a session involves

 I can't take my daughter out of school one day a week for a year.
 Jacqui's response was pragmatic: weigh up what she'll miss in one morning against what happens if unmet sensory needs stay unmet as academic demands increase.
 "The work is just going to get more and more.
-More homework, more demands, more pressure.
-And if you've still got unmet sensory motor needs, they're still there."
+More homework, more demands, more pressure."

 - Coordinate with the timetable.
-Pick a morning where your child misses a less critical lesson.
-I'd rather Annabel missed PE than maths, for example
+Pick a morning where your child misses a less critical lesson

 - Summer term is lower-stakes.
-If you can start before the summer holidays, the curriculum is typically being revised rather than introducing new material
+The curriculum is typically being revised rather than introducing new material

 - Avoid September.
-The autumn term transition is already hard for most autistic children; adding therapy logistics on top makes it harder
+The autumn term transition is already hard for most autistic children; adding therapy logistics makes it harder

 - Holidays work for intensive blocks.
 But clinics slow down because therapists take leave, so plan ahead